How Authoritarians Erode Democracy Under The Guise Of Defending It

 “The American attack on democracy usually takes place in the name of democracy.
 Very often the progressive Roosevelt administration is blamed for being that very dictatorship at which the fascist aims”.

 A similar observation is made by Leo Löwenthal in “Prophets of Deceit”, his study on fascist agitators.
 Löwenthal describes how the fascist agitator on the one hand presents himself as a champion of democracy, and on the other hand attacks, with drastic words, democracy as it exists in the US.
-The aim, Löwenthal points out, is blurring the distinction between fascism and democracy, a goal that is further served by accusing democratic leaders like Theodore Roosevelt of totalitarian aims:
+The aim, Löwenthal points out, is blurring the distinction between fascism and democracy, a goal that is further served by accusing democratic leaders like FDR of totalitarian aims:

 “To further muddy the waters, he hurls the accusation of fascism against those who have come to symbolize opposition to fascism.
 He consistently denounces the New Deal as an effort to introduce totalitarianism in America, and declares that ‘Roosevelt got his technique from Hitler and the Jews.’”

 Instead of the existing pluralist democracy, in which different social and political minority groups form majority coalitions to govern, the fascist agitator offers a majoritarian and identitarian vision, that is democratic in name only.
 Löwnthal continues:

 “The agitator transforms democracy from a system that guarantees minority rights into one that merely affirms the privileged status of the majority.
 Persecution of minorities is thus within the rights of the majority and any attempt to limit the exercise of this ‘right’ is interpreted as persecution of the majority by the minority.
 Such an interpretation of democracy results in its negation.”